christianebacani/Roadmap/README.md

    8. **Many to Many Relationships Schema with Surrogate Key**

-      Establish a `N:M Relationship Schema` or `Many-to-Many Relationships` in `MySQL` Databases.
-I used the entity `Associations`, `Courses`, `Online Students` and form a `N:M Relationship` between `Courses` and `Online Students`.
+      Establish a `N:M Relationship Schema` or `Many-to-Many Relationships` in `MySQL` Database.
+I used the entity `Associations`, `Courses`, `Online Students` and form a `N:M Relationship` between `Courses` and `Online Students` using a `Junction Table` or `Intermediary Table` of `Enrollments` Table.
 This is particularly useful when establishing a `N:M Relationship` between two entities of structured data that may be used for further analysis of data in business/organizations.

 ## Contacts